paulboekschoten/tfe_minikube/README.md

 This will put the config in kubectl automatically so the kubernetes provider can use it.
 Add the full path of the config file to the variable `kubectl_config_path` in `variables.tfvars`

-It is necessary to start a minikube tunnel, so the Loadbalancer services can be created.
-Also, if you want to access Minio and Postgres (locally) you will need to start a Minikube tunnel.
+If you want to access Minio and Postgres (locally) you will need to start a Minikube tunnel.
 This can be done with the following command:
 `sudo minikube tunnel --profile=tfe`
 The name you enter at `--profile` must match the name you used in the start command with `-p`, here `tfe`.